-4.3.2 Preferences
+4.3.3 Preferences

 You can also change details of the logging system via Brian's Preferences system.
-With this mechanism, you can switch the logging to a file off completely (by setting logging.file_log to False) or have it log less messages (by setting log-ging.file_log_level to a level higher than DIAGNOSTIC) - this can be important for long-running simulations where the log might otherwise take up a lot of disk space.
+With this mechanism, you can switch the logging to a file off completely (by setting logging.file_log to False) or have it log less messages (by setting logging.file_log_level to a level higher than DEBUG).
+To debug details of the code generation system, you can also set logging.file_log_level to DIAGNOSTIC.
+Note that this will make the log file grow quickly in size.
+To prevent it from filling up the disk, it will only be allowed to grow up to a certain size.
+You can configure the maximum file size with the logging.file_log_max_size preference.

 For a list of all preferences related to logging, see the documentation of the brian2.utils.logger module.

 Warning: Most of the logging preferences are only taken into account during the initialization of the logging system which takes place as soon as brian2 is imported.
 Therefore, if you use e.g. prefs.logging.file_log = False in your script, this will not have the intended effect!
-Instead, set these preferences in a file (see Preferences).
+To make sure these preferences are taken into account, call BrianLogger.initialize after setting the preferences.
+Alternatively, you can set the preferences in a file (see Preferences).